 A court can award a disproportionate division of community property even in cases where the spouses are seeking a no fault divorce and neither spouse claims the other is at fault for the breakup of the marriage.

-This is due to the long list of additional factors a court is required to consider when determining what constitutes a just and equitable division of the community estate.
+This is due to the long list of additional factors a court is required to consider when determining what constitutes a just and right division of the community estate.

-Below is a list of some of the factors a court will consider when making a just and equitable division of property in addition to any fault in the breakup of the marriage:
+Below is a list of some of the factors a court considers when making a just and right division of property in addition to any fault in the breakup of the marriage:

 - Relative education of the spouses.